 - In the event you do not have a mask, a disposable mask will be provided upon entry.

 - After an exam is performed, the doctor will discuss a treatment plan and to give a detailed estimate for recommended diagnostics and procedures, which may be emailed to you, or you may be provided a paper copy by request.
-If you consent to treatment, you will be transferred to a client service representative to make a pre-payment of the high end of the estimate.
 For more information, please review our Financial Protocols/Payment Options.

 - In the event that your pet will need to be hospitalized, we regret to inform you that our visiting hours have been suspended in an effort to minimize the spread of illness.
 We also will not permit personal items to be left with your pet during their stay.
 You will continue to receive daily updates from our doctors and staff and may call at any time to check-in.